"I GOT A WARRANT! WHAT DO I DO?"

 If you are "indigent" you may be able to pay your fines and fees by performing "Community Service" or some other type of sentencing alternative that is more appropriate for your special situation.
 However, the only way to know whether you can work out your cases by alternative means is to come to Court and speak to the judge.

 DO NOT DELAY.
-CONTACT THE COURT RIGHT AWAY TO SCHEDULE A COURT APPEARANCE.
+COME IN OR CONTACT THE COURT RIGHT AWAY.
 YOUR WARRANTS AND CAPIAS PROFINES WILL BE MORE DIFFICULT TO RESOLVE IF YOU DELAY.